mortrpestl/palanca-nlp-analysis/README.md

-# Analysis of 'Palanca' literature anthology
+# Language and Content Analysis of 'Palanca' Anthology using DS Paradigms
 ### Using NLTK, NetworkX, matplotlib, seaborn, and Python / all code and data by @mortrpestl
 ---

 Language analysis of the 'Palanca Series', a 16-part anthology with themes of farewell and new beginnings, using NLTK, NetworkX, Seaborn, and other analysis paradigms.